501c3 Document: Everything You Need to Know

 Article IV – List the names and addresses of all the nonprofits trustees.
 These can change later in the nonprofits life cycle.

 Article V – Required details of the nonprofits operations that show that it is a nonprofit is written here.
 This section will disallow political activity, will prohibit distributions to the benefit of private individuals with certain exceptions allowing reasonable payment for services rendered to the organization.
 This section will also prohibit the organization from doing anything inconsistent with the IRS code provisions that govern 501c3s.
 The IRS examples again provide useful suggested language that covers these points succinctly.

-Article VI – This article states what to assets when the nonprofit is dissolved.
+Article VI – This article states what happens to assets when the nonprofit is dissolved.
 It should require that when this happens all assets be distributed to 501c3 organizations or state, local, or federal governments for a public purpose.
 This article should also provide that if the nonprofit does not dispose of its assets in this manner, a court will dispose of them in the same manner.

 Signatures – The Articles should conclude with a space for the signatures of authorized persons and the date they Articles were signed.

 If you have already formed your nonprofit, you will need to file amended Articles of Organization with your state that conform to the requirements above.
 The IRS will not approve tax exempt status for a nonprofit whose Articles do not meet all the necessary requirements.